yuriy-chumak/ol/README.md

 REQUIREMENTS
 ------------

-For linux/unix you should have GCC >3.2 installed.
+You should have GCC >3.2 or CLANG >3.5 installed.

-For windows you should have MINGW installed.
+For Windows you should have MINGW installed.

 DOWNLOAD / INSTALLATION